-2. Efficiency Gains The second advantage of SP-IV is that conditioning on predictors X{t-1} can lead to asymptotic efficiency gains relative to 2SLS with lagged instruments.
+2. Efficiency Gains Conditioning on predictors X{t-1} can also lead to asymptotic efficiency gains relative to 2SLS with DL instruments.
 Whether SP-IV improves efficiency depends on the data generating process (DGP) driving u_t and the informativeness of the predictors X{t-1} .
-Intuitively, SP-IV is more efficient than
+Intuitively, the SP-IV estimator is more efficient than 2SLS if the variances of forecast errors $u_t^{\perp}(h)$ at h = 0, ..., H-1 are small relative to the variance of the error term u_t .
+The ranking of estimators depends in general on the DGP.
+Here we consider an AR(1) illustrative model,